ashwinighodake/Customised_Virtual_File_System/README.md

 # Customised_Virtual_File_System
-This project is research based project ,I have designed application which implemented the File System Management.As of we know that every os contains 5 task from one of that is File management system this project is just like that implemention of that.
+This project is used  research activity.In this project we customise the file System of linux operating system.In this Project we perform all the opearation which are performed by the kernel to manipulate all the file system activities.